shinyypig/matlab-in-vscode/README.md

 # Matlab in VSCode

-This is an VSCode extension for Matlab.
+This is a VSCode extension for Matlab.
 It provides the following features:

 - run a complete matlab .m file
 - run a cell in matlab code by press `ctrl+enter` or `cmd+enter`